jrjones9440/DFIR-Techniques/docs/1.Windows/Application_Execution_Analysis.md

 ## Step 2 — Investigate BAM (Background Activity Moderator)

-### What is BAM?
-BAM tracks executed applications and their **last execution time**.
-Entries are stored per-user using subkeys named by SID/RID.

 ### Registry Path (Example)
 ```
 SYSTEM\ControlSet001\Services\bam\State\UserSettings\<SID-RID>
 ```

+### What is BAM?
+BAM is an acronym for the Background Activity Moderator, and the corresponding registry key maintains a simple list of applications executed and their **last execution time**.
+Data is stored per user via sub-keys named for each account **security identifier / relative identifier (SID/RID)**

 Example for RID 1002:
 ```